 In addition, chaplains perform several other services around the hospital environment, including:

 - Providing and maintaining the prayer/meditation room, located near the main lobby of UC Irvine Douglas Hospital (room 11).

 - Attending to prayer requests.
 You may write a note to the chaplains and drop it in the box marked “prayer requests” in the meditation room.
 These confidential requests are attended to each day by the chaplains during their formal prayer time.

 - At the request of the patient, the patient’s family or medical professional, chaplains can join the palliative and trauma teams to provide spiritual and emotional support.

 Chaplains are in-house spiritual mentors for staff, providing an ear and a pastoral point of view.
 Medical professionals may consult chaplains to help discern spiritual or faith-related issues in the service of their patients.

 Spiritual care staff

-Lead Chaplain Father Joseph Nguyen holds an M.A., M.Div. and doctorate in moral theology and biomedical ethics.
 His associate chaplain, Pastor Pirjo Carlisle, holds a master’s of divinity in pastoral care.
 Both chaplains have advanced clinical pastoral educations and many years of experience.
 They are able to perform multilingual and multicultural services.

-Nguyen and Carlisle oversee a volunteer staff of clergy, chaplain interns, ministers and lay religious leaders who assist in the care of patients, families and staff.
+Thompson and Carlisle oversee a volunteer staff of clergy, chaplain interns, ministers and lay religious leaders who assist in the care of patients, families and staff.